rkhullar/example-webapp/docs/tutorial/part-1-platforms-and-resource-prep.md

 When we create the lambda function later on we will need to specify the role.
 So let's create the role with the name `example-backend-dev` and the `AWSLambdaBasicExecutionRole` managed policy.
 The trust relationship for the role should define `lambda.amazonaws.com` as the service, which means that the role can be assumed by any lambda function in the account.

+### MongoDB Atlas
+If you haven't already, head over to [MongoDB Cloud](https://www.mongodb.com/cloud) to create a free tier Atlas cluster.
+Within your organization namespace create a `dev` project.
+And within that project create a shared cluster called `default-free-dev` backed by AWS and located in the closest available region to you.
+For example if you are based in New York the region would be `us-east-1`.
+There are more details for creating the cluster in the "MongoDB Atlas Cluster" section below.

 ### MongoDB Atlas Cluster
 During the cluster creation process the Atlas UI will ask you to create database user credentials and define the ip address